 Fresh garlic instead of garlic powder would be a nice touch too, I just opted for the powder this time to keep things super quick and easy.

-This barbecue sauce can be stored in an airtight container in the fridge for up to a week.
+This paleo bbq sauce can be stored in an airtight container in the fridge for up to a week.
 I like to make it in advance and have it ready to go when I feel like barbecuing.

-For another tasty condiment, try this refined sugar free ketchup recipe.
+- For another tasty condiment, try this ketchup recipe.
 It’s perfect with fries, scrambled eggs, or on burgers.

 - 1/2 cup tomato paste